sdsc-hpc-students/hpc-training-spring2019/wk10-06-07-19/README.md

 module load singularity
 singularity shell /share/apps/gpu/singularity/sdsc_ubuntu_tf1.1_keras_R.img
 ```
+Check out the Readme.md file, it will explaing what is in the different notebooks.
 Launch the Jupyter Notebook application.
-Note: this application will be running on comet, and you will be given an https URL which you will connect to using your local web browser:
+Note: this application will be running on comet, and you will be given a URL which will connect your local web browser the interactive comet session:
 ```
 ipython notebook --no-browser --ip=`/bin/hostname`
 ```